Covid 19 coronavirus: Auckland in lockdown, rest of country in level 2 - Four cases of community transmission

 Prime Minister Jacinda Ardern has announced Auckland will go into lockdown and the rest of the country will go into level 2

-It comes after four cases of community transmission were confirmed - after 102 days without any.
+It comes after four cases of community transmission from the same family were confirmed - after 102 days without any.

+Ardern and director general of health Ashley Bloomfield announced the news tonight and an alert was sent to New Zealanders' phones.

 As of noon tomorrow, Auckland will move to level 3 for three days until midnight on Friday.